davidcassany/elemental/docs/image-customization.md

 ## Examples

+> **NOTE:** All examples in this section run with FIPS enabled by default.
+To disable it, simply remove the `cryptoPolicy` configuration from the corresponding `install.yaml` file.

 This section aims at providing real-life examples of the image customization process, as described in the "[Customization Process](#customization-process)" section.

 > **IMPORTANT:** Before proceeding with the examples below, make sure you have familiarized yourself with the necessary [prerequisites](#prerequisites).